peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

 * The maximum length of a converted number in digits, ignoring the radix point and exponent.
-For example, if precision is 3, a converted number's mantissa (significand) can range from 0 to 999 (up to three digits long).
+For example, if precision is 3, a converted number's significand can range from 0 to 999 (up to three digits long).
 If 0, converted numbers can have any precision.

 ### getRounding
     public final ERounding getRounding()